15 Reasons we love going camping

-As I sit here in my tent on the first night of our sixth camping trip this Summer I have been contemplating what it is that I love so much about camping.
-Now if you had asked me at about 3 o’clock this afternoon what I loved about camping, I would likely have hit you with a mallet and screamed that I flipping hate camping BUT thankfully those first day stresses are soon soothed away once the tent is up, the car is unpacked, everyone has been fed, the wine is open and we have been for a long walk in the Countryside.
-Please tell me all campers have the first day stresses????
+As I sit here in my tent on the first night of our sixth camping trip this Summer, I have been contemplating what it is that I love so much about going camping.
+Now, if you had asked me at about 3 o’clock this afternoon what I loved about camping, I would likely have hit you with a mallet and screamed that I flipping hate camping.
+Still, thankfully those first-day stresses are soon soothed away once the tent is up, the car is unpacked, everyone has been fed, the wine is open, and we have been for a long walk in the Countryside.
+Please tell me all campers have the first-day stresses????

 Getting back on topic . . .

 - Hello, being outdoors!
-That’s the whole point of camping right?
-We love to be outdoors in the fresh air and the sunshine (although we have only ever camped in the UK so we are often outdoors in the rain too.
+That’s the whole point of camping.
+We love to be outdoors in the fresh air and the sunshine (although we have only ever camped in the UK, so we are often outdoors in the rain too.
 The Beans thrive on being outdoors, being able to run around to their heart’s content without boundaries.

-- Making it all look pretty – I’m such a girl, I love making the tent look pretty.
-We have some really pretty bunting which seems to have gone astray this year but I used to love putting bunting on the tent.
+- Making it all look pretty – I’m such a girl.
+I love making the tent look pretty.
+We have some beautiful bunting that seems to have gone astray this year, but I used to love putting bunting on the tent.
 This year we have added pretty colour solar lights.
 It makes the tent stand out and easy to spot when walking back from the toilets in the dark!

 - The laid-back way of living – on a campsite, people are much more chilled out.
-People just sitting in their deckchairs, reading books, laughing with friends or enjoying a cold beer or two whilst the children play and make new friends.
+People sit in their deckchairs, read books, laugh with friends, or enjoy a cold beer or two whilst the children play and make new friends.

-- The ability to just pack up the car and go.
-We have our camping gear pretty well sorted now so that we can just decide to go camping at a moment’s notice, sling it all in the van and go.
+- The ability to pack up the car and go.
+We have our camping gear pretty well sorted now to decide to go camping at a moment’s notice, sling it all in the van and go.

-- Making friends – most people tend to find it easy to make friends when they go on holiday but there’s something about camping that really brings people together.
-Lillie has quite the collection of names and addresses from the friends she has made this Summer and has already started exchanging letters with some of them.
+- Making friends – most people tend to find it easy to make friends when they go on holiday, but there’s something about camping that really brings people together.
+Lillie has quite collected names and addresses from the friends she has made this Summer and has already started exchanging letters with some of them.
 People are just so happy to stop and chat.

 - Having a nosey at other people’s camping units.
 Most campers will admit to walking around the campsite checking out other camping set-ups, making a note of what they like and how they might change theirs for next year.
-I’m going to share a post soon of our favourite camping units that we have seen this Summer.
+I will share a post soon of our favourite camping units that we have seen this Summer.

 - Toasted marshmallows and hot chocolate!
-All holidays tend to involve treats of some description but camping is the perfect excuse for marshmallows and hot chocolate on a cool Summer’s evening!!!
+All holidays involve treats of some description, but camping is the perfect excuse for marshmallows and hot chocolate on a cool Summer’s evening!!!